White Sox vs. Royals Player Props Betting Odds

 MLB Props Today: Chicago White Sox

-- Lucas Giolito (1-2) will take to the mound for the White Sox and make his eighth start of the season.
+- Lance Lynn (1-4) will take to the mound for the White Sox and make his eighth start of the season.

 |Opponent